 As the first manufacturer of fresh, refrigerated pet food distributed across North America, product innovation is core to our strategy.
 We take a fresh approach to pet food and are not constrained by conventional pet food products, attributes and production capabilities.
 We employ a tightly-knit, creative team of marketing and research and development professionals, and we consult with outside experts through our Nutrition Council, which consist of PhD's in nutrition and veterinary nutritionists.
 Our team often identifies pet parents' needs by evaluating emerging demand trends in both pet food and human food.
-Our research and development facility located near the Freshpet Kitchens tests small batches of new recipes and tries out new cooking techniques.
 New products are refined iteratively with the help of consumer panel data to arrive at products that we believe can be commercially successful.